HSLdevcom/jore4-deploy/README.md

 # Development

-When making changes to this codebase, CI automatically runs Github Super-Linter to check the code format (https://github.com/github/super-linter).
+When making changes to this codebase, CI automatically runs Github [Super-Linter](https://github.com/github/super-linter) to check the code format.
 To run it manually, use `./development.sh lint`.

 # How to Run